kylenod/ITFDN-Mod07/docs/index.md

 ![Custom Exceptions](https://raw.githubusercontent.com/kylenod/ITFDN-Mod07/master/Images/Picture5.png "Custom Exceptions") Figure 5.
 Custom Exceptions

+The last section is the main body of the script, which provides logic for calling functions and interacting with users (Figure 6).

 ![Main Boy of Script](https://raw.githubusercontent.com/kylenod/ITFDN-Mod07/master/Images/Picture6.png "Main Boy of Script") Figure 6.
 Main Boy of Script

 ### Pickling
+In previous assignments, I have read, written and appended data to text files.
+In contrast, this week’s program uses pickling to load and save data to a binary file.
+There are several reasons to pickle data instead of using a text file.
+First, pickling can preserve the structure of complex Python objects which might otherwise be lost when saving to a text file.
+Second, pickling is used with binary files which take up less memory than other types of files.
+Some of the limitations of pickling include the fact it can only work with certain types of objects, is limited to Python structures, and the output is not user-friendly (i.e. difficult to read).

+The first line of the Assignment07.py script imports the pickle module so that pickle functions can be used later in the script:
 ```
 import pickle
 ```
 Listing 1

 #### Loading Data with Pickle
+The first custom function, read_data_from_file(), uses pickle.load() to read data from a binary file (the objFile is assigned to the file ClientData.dat in the data section).
+More specifically, the function is “de-serializing” data into Python data structures from the binary stream that it was previously saved to.

 ```
 def read_data_from_file(file_name, list_of_clients):